renevantcheetah/renevantcheetah.github.io/me.md

 ## Hi, I am Vipul Maheshwari.
 The one in the middle

-I grew up in the small town of Deogarh which is located nearby Udaipur in Rajasthan.
+I grew up in a small town of Deogarh which is located nearby Udaipur in Rajasthan.
 I try to make things simpler and clearer because I am not so much into the rotting techniques.
-I am currently in my Sophomore year of Engineering with a major in Computer Science.
+I am currently in my Final Year of Engineering with a major in Computer Science.
 I love playing Badminton and I also did win some trophies in my middle school for various orating competitions.

 I Love F.R.I.E.N.D.S, Game of Thrones, Cosmos, Designated survivor, and OUR PLANET, and If you don't know what all these are then don't worry because I love जेठालाल too.

 That about wraps it up for me.
 If you made it this far, I appreciate you being here.
 Peace out.

+Don't you dare click on [PinakaX](https://vipul-maheshwari.github.io/)

 ### आवजो